-The faculty members of the Department of Developmental and Regenerative Biology provide multidisciplinary training to our graduate students.
+The faculty members of the Department of Cell, Developmental and Regenerative Biology provide multidisciplinary training to our graduate students.
 Our faculty members participate in classroom instruction, serve as preceptors and advisors for PhD candidates, and participate in the administration of the training programs.

 Upon entry into our Graduate Training Program, you and your first-year faculty advisor will survey our training areas and faculty member’s research interests.
 Short (one to three month) laboratory rotations are set up utilizing your top two or three choices, allowing you to work within your chosen research teams.
 During this time, you will also take core curriculum courses (biomedical sciences, biostatistics, journal clubs, and seminars), as detailed in the Graduate School Handbook.
 By the end of your first year, you will choose a choice preceptor and dissertation topic.